janelia-cellmap/cellmap-models/src/cellmap_models/pytorch/cosem/README.md

 The networks have been converted to PyTorch from their original Tensorflow versions using the scripts available [here](https://github.com/pattonw/cnnectome.conversion).
 All models are trained on 3D data and expect input of shape `(batch_size, 1, z, y, x)`.

-You can load a model using the following code:
+You can load a PyTorch model using the following code:

 ```python
 import cellmap_models.cosem as cosem_models